tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 ---

+* Lightning is a decentralised network of bilateral bitcoin payment channels off the bitcoin blockchain
+* Lightning transactions are typically small, and most are not broadcast to the blockchain
+* It is expected to be a game changer in the cryptocurrency’s evolution
+* The Aim: The Network will speed up transaction processing and decrease associated costs on bitcoin’s blockchain

+---

+**Assuming enough people open Lightning payment channels, there will eventually be a sizeable bitcoin liquidity pool distributed across the network.
+This question is, how to enable it to be shared.**

+Note: Lightning developers are designing a routing facility that identifies which network nodes have sufficient funds to make a payment, calculates the shortest viable route to the payment destination across those nodes, and sends the payment.
+If this works, it would resolve the bitcoin dilemma.

+---

 * The Lightning Network (LN) mainnet reached over 1 000 active nodes for the first time in its short history
 * There are currently just over 11 000 active nodes on the main Bitcoin blockchain